 I thought back about what had happened.
 I shouldn’t have stopped.
 I had seen him crossing the road and should have just carried on walking.
 Nothing had actually happened.
 A man had only grabbed by arm but what if he had a knife?
 What if he had tried to robbed me.
 I could hardly walk fast with both backpacks strapped to me like an oversized tortoise.
 At least I had been able to shout.

-As the bus started his engine and took off, I realised that although it had been short and sweet, it was definitely time to move on and embark on my new adventures in Nicaragua.
+As the bus started his engine and took off, heading towards the Costa Rica border, I realised that although it had been short and sweet, it was definitely time to move on and embark on my new adventures in Nicaragua.
 I was ready to leave Costa Rica.